-- 1. EPA has determined that the risk mitigation measures on the revised label for this product are necessary to adequately protect human health and the environment.
+1. EPA has determined that the risk mitigation measures on the revised label for this product are necessary to adequately protect human health and the environment.
 Therefore, pursuant to 40 CFR § 152.130(d), EPA has decided that no product bearing previously approved labeling may be sold or distributed (release for shipment) by its registrant after December 1, 2010.
 Wherever state approval is required for sale or distribution of this product with this new labeling, EPA strongly encourages you to submit an application to the state authority as soon as possible.
-You should be aware that the Agency does not intend to modify the December 1, 2010, deadline because of any failure to obtain necessary state approvals. - 2.
-Submit one copy of the final printed label that incorporates the required changes before the product is released for shipment.
+You should be aware that the Agency does not intend to modify the December 1, 2010, deadline because of any failure to obtain necessary state approvals.

+2. One copy of the label stamped "Accepted with Comments" is enclosed for your records.
+Please submit one copy of the final printed label that incorporates the required change before the product is released for shipment.